SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-22-die-grundlagen-der-arithmetik-von-wyoming.md

 commentsClosed: true
 ---

+Over dinner a few days ago, [we were talking about]({{ site.baseurl }}/tags/#SomebodyAskedMe) about whether the Wyoming Rule would fix some of the bias in the Electoral College.
 The 'Wyoming Rule' is a proposal to make the US House of Representatives more representative of people, not territory.
 How might the arithmetic work out for which party gets more seats?

 ## Some Anti-Democracy Aspects of US Government